zlatozar/coding-sessions/books-code/etudes/EasyDoesIt/src/main/java/EasyDoesIt/Easy/SyntacticAnalizer/EBNF.md

 Here is some definitions that are important:

 - A **command** is executed in order to update variables.
-(This includes input-output.)
+(This includes _input-output_.)

 - An **expression** is evaluated to yield a value.
 A record-aggregate is evaluated to construct a record value from its component values.
 An array-aggregate is evaluated to construct an array value from its component values.

 - A **declaration** is elaborated to produce bindings.
-Elaborating a declaration may alsqhave the side effect of creating and updating variables.
+Elaborating a declaration may also have the side effect of creating and updating variables.

+- A **value-or-variable-name** may be identified either to yield a value or to assign a value to a variable (as required by the context).

 - **Formal-parameters** are used to parameterize a procedure or function with respect to (some of) the free identifiers in its body.

 - A **type-denoter** denotes a data type.
 Every value, constant, variable, and function has a specified type.

 ### EXPRESSIONS